-- > All allotments shall be graded from either the rear to front or front to rear, by cutting or filling, such that a desirable minimum grade of 0.67% (1:150) is achieved from the high point of the allotment toward the low side of the allotment having the drainage outlet; an absolute minimum grade of 0.5% (1 in 200) will be considered in extreme circumstances.
-Grades shall be calculated along the side boundary of the allotment. - > The finished floor level of all buildings shall be a minimum of 300mm above the 100 year ARI flood level, or as otherwise specified in the planning permit or by the responsible drainage authority; - > The extent and depth of all proposed filling shall be shown on construction plans.
-Where depths of fill on allotments exceeds 200 mm, those areas are to be clearly differentiated from fill of depth less than 200mm; - Full records shall be kept of all areas filled.
+- All allotments shall be graded from either the rear to front or front to rear, by cutting or filling, such that a desirable minimum grade of 0.67% (1:150) is achieved from the high point of the allotment toward the low side of the allotment having the drainage outlet; an absolute minimum grade of 0.5% (1 in 200) will be considered in extreme circumstances.
+Grades shall be calculated along the side boundary of the allotment. - The finished floor level of all lots shall be a minimum of 150mm above the 100 year ARI (1% AEP) flood level, or as otherwise specified in the planning permit or by the responsible drainage authority;

+- The extent and depth of all proposed filling shall be shown on construction plans.
+Where depths of fill on allotments exceeds 300 mm, those areas are to be clearly differentiated from fill of depth less than 300mm; - Full records shall be kept of all areas filled.
 The areas filled, the depths of fill and the finished surface levels shall be recorded on the "as constructed' plans.
-Refer to Part D of this Manual for additional details regarding construction; - > Details of the safety and integrity of any structure shall be provided to the Council where earthworks abut structures; - > The desirable maximum depth of fill allowable against fencing is 200mm provided a suitable plinth is provided at the bottom of the fencing; - Retaining walls are required when the depth of fill exceeds 500mm or maximum batter slopes are exceeded.
-Prior to designing retaining walls, the designer should discuss their proposal with Council; - > Concentrated stormwater runoff must not flow onto adjoining properties; - Natural overland flow paths in adjoining properties must be accommodated and any restriction or alteration must not cause detriment to adjoining properties; and - All reasonable precautions must be taken to prevent the spread of noxious weeds from or to the worksite.
+Refer to Part D of this Manual for additional details regarding construction; - Details of the safety and integrity of any structure shall be provided to the Council where earthworks abut structures; - Concentrated stormwater runoff must not flow onto adjoining properties; - Natural overland flow paths in adjoining properties must be accommodated and any restriction or alteration must not cause detriment to adjoining properties; and - All reasonable precautions must be taken to prevent the spread of noxious weeds from or to the worksite.

-13. DRAINAGE DESIGN
+13. Drainage Design

-13.1 INTRODUCTION
+13.1 Introduction